perfectyorg/perfecty-push-wp/README.txt

 - Self-hosted: total control of your information, and no need of third-party integrations.
 - Migrate users from other Push Notifications providers like OneSignal.
 - PWA & AMP Friendly (Tested with Super PWA and AMP for WP plugins).
-- Free and Easy.
 - Send Push Notifications on posts publishing.
+You can use the feature image of the post or customize the title.
 - Send custom Push Notifications: you can easily change the icon, the image or the URL to open.
 - See the stats in the Dashboard.
 - Customizable public widget.
 - The user authorization tokens stay in your server when they subscribe to receive your Push Notifications.
 - Easily comply with GDPR: all the Push Notifications information is processed and stored in your server.
-- Open Source Push Notifications: no hidden fees and you own your data.
+- Open Source: no hidden fees, and open transparency.
 - Offline browser Push Notifications through [Push API](https://developer.mozilla.org/en-US/docs/Web/API/Push_API).

 Requirements: